 I’ve been reluctant to go down the clean eating, Palo, sugar free celebrity road, so the recipe below was executed with a bizarre screwed up, mildly pained look on my face, whilst I wondered what I was turning into…I kid you not, I can pull some pretty odd faces when I’m baking.

 What’s the benefit of adding nectar instead of sugar?
 If you look at the added sugar alone, (i.e. not the chocolate etc.) each square, if divided into 9, would equate to 7g per square instead of 11g.
 Then of course you add the carbohydrate content of all the other ingredients and give or take it’s roughly 30g per square.

 Not sure about you but that last paragraph bored me to tears.
-Yes I have to carb count everything I bake IF, and this is a big IF, Bethany is likely to eat it… if she turns her nose up there’s no way I’m going to waste my time doing the maths.
+Yes I have to carb count everything I bake IF, and this is a big IF, Bethany is likely to eat it (Bethany is Type 1 Diabetic, if you’re new to us at Glutarama)… if she turns her nose up there’s no way I’m going to waste my time doing the maths.

 - 1 medium over ripe Adocado

 - 150 g Rhubarb diced into small pieces